ON THIS PAGE

 interfaces { t3-0/0/0 { ## ## "t3-options" was inherited from group "northwest" ## t3-options { ## ## "long-buildout" was inherited from group "northwest" ## long-buildout; ## ## "kentrox" was inherited from group "northwest" ## compatibility-mode kentrox; ## ## "ones" was inherited from group "standard" ## idle-cycle-flag ones; } } }

-Wildcards are configuration group names that use special characters to create a pattern that can be applied to multiple statements.
-Wildcards are useful for copying one set of configuration options to many of different configuration groups.
-It is important to set up your wildcard name properly to ensure that the wildcard configuration options get copied to the appropriate configuration groups.
+Wildcards are configuration group names that use special characters to create a pattern that you can apply to multiple statements.
+Wildcards are useful for copying one set of configuration options to many different configuration groups.
+You must set up your wildcard name properly to ensure that the wildcard configuration options get copied to the appropriate configuration groups.

 and any other label-switched-path